lquatrin/i3d21/assignment_5.md

 ### Point cloud to visualize meshes with TextureUV

 It is not possible to visualize the mesh with plotly when using TexturesUV.
 However, there is an alternative by generating a point cloud, using the method **sample_points_from_meshes**.
-Here, i made some additional visualization with the generated meshes using point clouds:
+Here, i made additional visualizations with the generated meshes using point clouds:

 <p align="center">
 <img src="imgs/a5/e_3_c4.png" width="50%">